 Monitor: Video transmission where latency is too long to allow interactive real-time operations with the crew and spacecraft.
 As mentioned above, very shortly after leaving Earth/Moon proximity and flying to Mars, real-time operations via video will cease.
 Video remains useful for monitoring spacecraft routine operations and for maintenance, but is no longer useful for ground controllers to make real-time changes.

 Regardless of the primary mission, the use cases detailed in the Motion Imagery Applications Blue Book (CCSDS 766.1-B-0), Section 3.4 are applicable.
-This includes:
+These include:

 Personal Video Conferencing